smXplorer/AlliGator/docs/source/alligator-phasor-plot-panel.rst

 .. image:: images/AlliGator-Phasor-Plot-ROI-Highlighting.png
    :align: center

-Note 1: The picture above corresponds to an older version of AlliGator.
+..
+Note:: The picture above corresponds to an older version of AlliGator.

-Note 2: For best contrast, it is recommended to choose a ``Grayscale`` or ``Temperature`` palette for the *Source Image*.
+..
+Note:: For best contrast, it is recommended to choose a ``Grayscale`` or ``Temperature`` palette for the *Source Image*.

 Pressing the *Refresh Phasor Plot* or the *Clear Phasor Overlay* (eraser icon) buttons clears the overayed ROI(s) in the *Phasor Plot*.
 The similar buttons in